ofiwg/libfabric/man/fi_cxi.7.md

     performed when the queue becomes empty.

 *FI_CXI_DEFAULT_VNI*
-:   Default VNI value (masked to 16 bits).
+:   Default VNI value used only for service IDs where the VNI is not restricted.

 *FI_CXI_EQ_ACK_BATCH_SIZE*
 :   Number of EQ events to process before writing an acknowledgement to HW.